mbta/ocs_saver/README.md

 ```
 aws lambda invoke \
+  --invocation-type Event \
   --function-name ocs-saver-dev-packager \
   --payload '{"time": "2022-01-01T12:00:00Z"}' \
-  --cli-binary-format raw-in-base64-out
+  --cli-binary-format raw-in-base64-out \
+  /dev/stdout
 ```

-On a failure, the command output will include `"FunctionError": "Unhandled"`, otherwise it will not.
+This example uses async invocation, since a successful run can take longer than the CLI's default read timeout.
+You'll have to use Splunk to monitor the status of the run (filter by `source=lambda:ocs-saver-dev-packager-logs`).

 Note that currently the packager intentionally fails when its output file already exists; if you want to regenerate an output file, it must first be deleted from S3.

 ## Architecture